 No State Income Tax

-Texas is only one of seven states with no income tax, which means that approximately 4 to 12 percent of your income stays in your wallet.
+Texas is one of only nine states with no income tax, which means that approximately 4 to 12 percent of your income stays in your wallet.
 On a $100,000 income, that’s $4,000-$12,000 saved annually — enough to jumpstart savings, save for a child’s college fund or splurge on a boat to enjoy all of the state’s beautiful lakes.

 Low Home Prices